jeff-wise/haskell-starter-kit-blog/README.md

 taking the engine out and trying to tweak it to make it go faster.
 I knew I wasn't going to catch up.
 But I did find a new hobby.

-Programming languages are *human* languages -- they are designed to be written and read by people.
-I didn't fully appreciate this until my second year of college, when I learned about assembly languages and compilers.
-A compiler translates one language into another, sometimes with one or more intermediary languages.
-Programming langauges are designed to be translated into machine langauge while being easy to use by people.
-Of course, we have to consider who these people are?
-Everyone is different, has different ways of thinking, different goals, and different attitudes about building or managing software.
-This is one reason why we end up with so many different programming languages as well as code editors, tools, frameworks, and libraries.
-The other reason is of course technical.
-Sometimes one way of doing something is *better* than another way, one tool may be more *efficient* than another, and we hope that these comparisons are objective.
-So how do we know whether we're choosing a tool because it meshes with our way of thinking or because it's the best?

 Now that I had my new hobby -- my quest to find more efficient ways to build complex software -- I started researching.
 I was writing a lot of object-oriented code, so I spent a lot of time investigating design